• Skip to primary navigation

 TRUSTWORTHY: This banana bread recipe was adapted from my popular vegan banana muffins which has lots of positive reviews!
 I also served it to non-vegan family members who said it was the 'best banana bread' they've eaten, even compared to non-vegan banana bread!

-TEXTURE: Fluffy but not cakey, finely textured but no dense spots.
+TEXTURE: Fluffy but denser than banana cake.
+Finely textured with no dense spots.

 FLAVOR: For the best flavor, I use brown sugar, extra cinnamon and extra bananas in this recipe!